 We emphasize that discussion on privacy violations for training data of diffusion models~\cite{hu2023membership,carlini2023extracting,duan2023are} is a very recent issue and hence is still insufficient.
 In general, training generative models requires large amounts of training data, and, for example, models that generate disease histories as sensitive information also attract attention~\cite{choi17ageneratingmulti-label,YI2019generative}.
 Understanding privacy violations under realistic threats for generative models is crucial for using generative models in the real world~\cite{Hilprecht2019montecarlo}.
 Consequently, privacy violations of diffusion models should be discussed in more detail.

 In this paper, we discuss a membership inference attack~\cite{ShokriSSS17} against diffusion models, which is an important criterion for evaluating privacy violations.
 Informally, a membership inference attack aims to identify whether a data record was used to train a machine learning model.
-A membership inference attack is discussed for evaluating privacy violations in the past years~\cite{conti2022label-onlymembership,li2022auditingmembershipinference,ye2022enchancedmembership}, and hence it is important to discuss the attack for diffusion models in order to understand potential threats of the model.
+This attack is discussed for evaluating privacy violations in the past years~\cite{conti2022label-onlymembership,li2022auditingmembershipinference,ye2022enchancedmembership}, and hence it is important to discuss the attack for diffusion models in order to understand potential threats of the model.
 We then try to answer the following question: \textit{How vulnerable are diffusion models to a membership inference attack?}

 We note that this question is \textit{non-trivial} because the data generation logic by diffusion models differs from conventional models such as GANs.
 According to earlier literature~\cite{Hayes2019logan,Hilprecht2019montecarlo,mukherjee2021privgan,stadler2021groundhog}, the architecture of a generative model affects the attack success rate of a membership inference attack.
 For example, for an attack against GAN, an attacker can utilize a discriminator model that is a counterpart to the generative model~\cite{mukherjee2021privgan}.
 By contrast, diffusion models do not contain such a model.
-Meanwhile, diffusion models have unique hyperparameters, i.e., time steps, sampling steps, and sampling variances, that have never been contained in conventional models.
-It indicates that we will no longer be able to know how the membership inference attack on diffusion models will vary compared to the traditional models.
+Meanwhile, diffusion models have unique hyperparameters, i.e., timesteps, sampling steps, and sampling variances, that have never been contained in conventional models.
+It indicates that we no longer know how the membership inference attack on diffusion models varies compared to the traditional models.
 These standpoints were not addressed in the existing works~\cite{hu2023membership,duan2023are,carlini2023extracting}.
 (See Section~\ref{sec:related_AttackOnDiffusion} for more detail.)